binnes/esp8266Workshop/docs/mosquitto/USERS.md

 This section looked at configuring the Mosquitto broker to require a client to logon to the broker using a username and password that was created using the mosquitto_pwd tool.
 In a future section we will cover using client certificates to authenticate clients.

 It is also worth noting that it is possible to configure Mosquitto to use plugins to take user information from other repositories, such as a database.
-See the [Mosquittp documentation](https://mosquitto.org/man/mosquitto-conf-5.html) for details and other configuration options.
+See the [Mosquitto documentation](https://mosquitto.org/man/mosquitto-conf-5.html) for details and other configuration options.